 Types of Exploratory Testing

 Following are some types of Exploratory Testing:

-- Freestyle Exploratory Testing – In freestyle exploratory testing, as the name suggests, the tester has complete freedom of testing what s/he likes, there isn’t any set criteria or guidelines for testing.
+- Freestyle Exploratory Testing – In this type of testing, as the name suggests, the tester has complete freedom of testing what s/he likes, there aren’t any set criteria or guidelines for testing.
 Testers test the application in an ad hoc way.
 Testers use this technique when they want to do a quick smoke testing.

-- Scenario-Based Exploratory Testing – In this type of exploratory testing type, tester tests a particular scenario or functionality.
+- Scenario-Based Exploratory Testing – In this type of testing type, the tester tests a particular scenario or functionality.

-- Strategy Based Exploratory Testing – In strategy based exploratory testing, testing strategies such as boundary value analysis, equivalence technique, cause-effect graphing, etc. are used to test the system.
+- Strategy Based Exploratory Testing – Here, testing strategies such as boundary value analysis, equivalence technique, cause-effect graphing, etc. are used to test the system.
 To perform this type of testing, the tester should be familiar with the functionalities and working of the system.

 Advantages of Exploratory Testing

-- Takes less time for preparation – As less or, no pre-planning is involved in exploratory testing, testers will start testing the system immediately without spending much time on the time-consuming planning processes.
+- Takes less time for preparation – As less or, no pre-planning is involved, testers will start testing the system immediately without spending much time on the time-consuming planning processes.